 Risk – The likelihood of a specific consequence occurring – eg. The risk of spinal injury while lifting sports equipment in the gym.

 - Identify the risk – There are a number of ways to identify risks in the workplace.
 These include workplace inspections, audit reports, consultation with employees and incident reporting and investigation.
-List these items in the OHS Risk Register (see template below)
+List these items in your Risk Assessment (see template below)

 - Assess the risk – Once the risk has been identified it should be assessed in consultation with the Health and Safety Representative(s), if applicable, and/or school principal/affected employees.
 Using the Risk assessment tool below each hazard should be scored and allocated a level of risk